rinaldilucas/mean-task-manager/README.md

 -   Virtual scrolling feature implemented on tables
 -   Search and ordering features via the database to minimize requests
 -   AJAX requests used for pagination
--   JWT implementation with passport
+-   JWT implementation with refresh token on Redis
 -   Authentication and role guard features added
 -   Password encryption feature implemented
 -   Redis blacklist feature added